Julie Menin: New York City Council

 In 2021, Menin was elected to represent the 5th District of the New York City Council, which encompasses the Upper East Side, East Harlem, Yorkville, Midtown East, Carnegie Hill, Sutton Place, Roosevelt Island, and Lenox Hill neighborhoods of Manhattan.
-In the 2021 Democratic primary, she garnered 56% of the vote in the final round of ranked choice voting.
+In the 2021 Democratic primary, she garnered 56% of the vote in the final round of ranked choice voting, defeating Columbia University Director of Government Affairs Tricia Shimamura.
 She defeated Republican Mark Foley in the general election, winning over 75% of the vote.

 In her first term, Menin served as Chair of the Council’s Small Business Committee.
 As Chair, she introduced and passed legislation that created a “One Stop Shop” to streamline small business interactions for all city agency permits and fines into one portal and ease regulatory burdens small businesses face.

 Menin also introduced five of the bills as part of the historic package the Council passed to make New York City the first in the country to have Universal Childcare.
 In March 2023, Mayor Eric Adams moved forward with the implementation of Universal Childcare launching the first phase of MyCity Portal, which provided an eligibility screening tool and streamlined childcare application processes.

-In 2024, Menin established a public-private partnership with the Gray Foundation to provide free swim lessons to second graders throughout New York City as part of wider efforts to close racial disparities in learning to swim and reduce childhood drowning deaths.
+In 2024, Menin established a public-private partnership with the Gray Foundation to provide free swimming lessons to second graders throughout New York City as part of wider efforts to close racial disparities in learning to swim and reduce childhood drowning deaths.
 She also created a public-private partnership to address anti-semitism, which includes a free field trip to the Museum of Jewish Heritage for all eighth graders in New York City public and charter schools.

 Menin chairs the Committee on Consumer and Worker Protection where she introduced and passed the Healthcare Accountability and Consumer Protection Act, legislation which created the nation’s first-ever municipal Office of Healthcare Accountability.
 Established in 2023 after the bill’s passage, the Office of Healthcare Accountability examines and publishes medical costs to provide increased transparency to patients.
 Studies show that this new office could save up to $2 billion a year in the City budget.
 Menin also serves as the New York City Council's Women's Caucus Co-Chair.

-Menin won re-election in 2023 and has announced that she is running for re-election in 2025.
+Menin won re-election in 2023 and 2025.

+In the time during and after the 2025 New York City Council election, Menin was seen as a frontrunner to be the Council's next Speaker.
+The field was thought to be narrowed down to Menin and Crystal Hudson of Brooklyn.
+On November 26, 2025, Menin announced she had the support of a supermajority of members of the council, which would make her the first Jewish Speaker.

+On January 7, 2026, the New York City Council unanimously elected Julie Menin as Speaker.
+Menin is also the fourth woman and first Jewish person to serve as Speaker of the New York City Council.

+In July 2026, Menin said she will not accept a salary increase if the City Council decides to increase the salaries of all citywide elected officials.